 These sites must adhere to the PS-10, PS-30, PS-93, PS-107, LSU Visual Identity Program, and the LSU Online Communications Policy.

-The Vice Chancellor for the Division of Student Life determines which student organizations are recognized by the university.
+The Division of Student Life determines which student organizations are recognized by the university.
 (See requirements related to affiliated pages.)

 Faculty, staff, and student pages created to present personal and professional interests.
 These pages are created and maintained by individuals.
 (See requirements related to unofficial pages.)

-When the Web Working Group is notified via the LSU Web registry of a new or changed URL for an Official website, a link to the website will be established on lsu.edu where appropriate, provided that all University policies and procedures have been adhered to.
-If a link cannot be established the unit Webmaster and contact person will be notified.
+When LSU Communications & University Relations is notified of a new or changed URL for an Official website, a link to the website will be established on lsu.edu where appropriate, provided that all university policies and procedures have been adhered to.
+If a link cannot be established, the unit content manager will be notified.

-When the Web Working Group receives a notice to establish a link to an affiliated or unofficial website, the appropriate campus unit will be notified of the link request, provided that the “Standard Disclaimer for Affiliated and Unofficial websites” appears on the homepage.
+When LSU Communications & University Relations is asked to establish a link to an affiliated or unofficial website, the appropriate campus unit will be notified of the link request, provided that the “Standard Disclaimer for Affiliated and Unofficial websites” appears on the homepage.